Marconi-Lab/lung-ultrasound-ai-disease-classification/README.md

-# Create a README.md file with the full content and save it
-readme_content = """# Lung Ultrasound Images for Automated AI-based Lung Disease Classification

 This repository contains code for preprocessing and sorting lung ultrasound (LUS) image datasets and building image processing pipelines for automated classification of lung diseases using AI techniques.

 ## 🧠 Project Overview